New Mexico tourism officials fight state's dull reputation

-SANTA FE, New Mexico (Reuters) - New Mexico tourism officials on Tuesday are launching a new slogan, “New Mexico True,” that they hope will change perceptions of the state as “barren,” “dull” or merely “close to Arizona,” as focus-group participants said last year.
+SANTA FE, N.M., April 17 (Reuters) - New Mexico tourism officials on Tuesday are launching a new slogan, “New Mexico True,” that they hope will change perceptions of the state as “barren,” “dull” or merely “close to Arizona,” as focus-group participants said last year.

 The goals of the slogan and advertising campaign are to lure to the state adventure-seeking young people with a “thirst for authenticity” and to combat the misconception that there’s nothing to do in New Mexico, said state tourism secretary Monique Jacobson.